RROrg/rr/.github/ISSUE_TEMPLATE/bug.md

 ---

-Install ENV:
+Install ENV: (You can find it in the boot interface.)
- * motherboard:
+ * DMI:
  * CPU:
  * NIC:

-Arpl version:
+Arpl version: (You can find it in the update menu.)
  * arpl:
  * addons:
  * modules: